Department of Housing and Residence Life – Standards of Residence

 3.4 Controlled Substances: The misuse of controlled substances, including prescription drugs, by residents is prohibited.
 Controlled substances must be issued in the name of the resident and stored in resident’s assigned room when not in the resident’s immediate possession.

-3.5 Smoke-Free Buildings: All NAU residential communities are smoke-free buildings; this includes but is not limited to the use of hookah, e-hookah, and e-cigarette devices.
-Smoking and the use of hookah, e-hookah, and e-cigarette devices are not permitted within 25 feet of any residential building.
+3.5 Smoke- and Tobacco-Free Buildings: All NAU residential communities are smoke- and tobacco-free buildings.
+Smoking, and the use of chewing tobacco, hookah, vapor pens, e-cigarettes, and other similar devices are not permitted inside any residential building.

 5.0 Firearms and Weapons